-Commerce uses GitHub for code and drupal.org for tracking issues.
+Commerce uses patches for contributing code changes and drupal.org for tracking issues.
 To choose an issue, go through the open issues, pick one you like and assign it to you.

 If you need help choosing an issue or working on one, join the Commerce 2.x office hours.
 They are held every Wednesday at 5PM GMT+1 on the #commerce Drupal Slack channel.

 Tip: You can also view the issue queue as a kanban board.

 The Drupal Commerce Version control page includes instructions for setting up a local repository and keeping it up to date.
 See Getting ready for development for instructions on setting up a full local development environment.

 Start by creating a branch for your work.
 The branch name should contain a brief summary of its id and the issue, e.g 2276369-fix-product-form-notice:

 cd web/modules/contrib/commerce git checkout -b 2276369-fix-product-form-notice

 Once you’re done with writing your code and you've committed all changes to your branch, use

 diff to create a patch.
 For example, if the current version of Drupal Commerce is